Post

 • Triggers GitHub Actions Workflow

-• If there are no assignees, it assigns the author of the PR & comments a message
+• If there is no assignee, assigns the author of the PR & comments the message

 • Completed